Mathnet

 Mathnet is a segment on the children's television show Square One Television that follows the adventures of pairs of police mathematicians.
 It is a pastiche of Dragnet.

 Premise

 Mathnet is a pastiche of Dragnet, in which the main characters are mathematicians who use their mathematical skills to solve various crimes and mysteries in the city, usually thefts, burglaries, frauds, and kidnappings.
 Each segment of the series aired on one episode of Square One, a production of the Children's Television Workshop (CTW) aimed at teaching math skills to young viewers.
 Five segments made up an episode (one for each weekday), with suspense building at the end of each segment.
+Instead of guns, the detectives carry calculators.